Cite this

 Looking at the joint distribution in the middle row of Figure 5a, knowing that the object is a \(\mathlarger{\mathlarger{\mathlarger{\bullet}}}\) leaves three possible colors: green, yellow, or blue.
 Since we’ve specified that these occur with equal probability, the point-wise conditional entropy will be \(\log_2 3 \approx 1.58\) bits.

 Alternatively, if we looked at the conditional entropy of color given that the object is a \(\bigstar\), the only possible color would be green.
-This means the point-wise conditional entropy is 0–we know the value of \(\mathrm{X}\) exactly given \(\mathrm{Y}\).
+This means the point-wise conditional entropy is 0: we know the value of \(\mathrm{X}\) exactly given \(\mathrm{Y}\).

-Next, we might want to consider the average uncertainty of color, conditional not specifically on \(\blacklozenge\), but averaged over all possible shapes.
-To do so, we’ll sum equation \(\eqref{conditional_entropy_point}\) over all possible states in \(\mathcal{Y}\) (e.g. \(\bigstar\),\(\blacklozenge\),\(\blacktriangle\),\(\mathlarger{\mathlarger{\mathlarger{\bullet}}}\)), weighting by the probability of each shape.
-The generic form of this is:
+Next, consider the average uncertainty of color, not conditional on a specific shape, but averaged over all possible shapes.
+We sum equation \(\eqref{conditional_entropy_point}\) over all states in \(\mathcal{Y}\) (e.g. \(\bigstar\),\(\blacklozenge\),\(\blacktriangle\),\(\mathlarger{\mathlarger{\mathlarger{\bullet}}}\)), weighting by the probability of each shape:

 \[\begin{aligned} H(\mathrm{X}\mid \mathrm{Y}) &= \sum_{y \in \mathcal{Y}} p(y) \sum_{x \in \mathcal{X}} p(x \mid y) \log \frac{1}{p(x \mid y)} \end{aligned}\]